SummaryRead the full fact sheet

 - avoidance of factors that make the condition worse – such as aspirin, codeine, sunshine, heat and hot showers

-- antihistamines – some people require two, three or even four tablets a day to control hives.
+- antihistamines – some people require 2, 3 or even 4 tablets a day to control hives.
 These are available from pharmacies without prescription.
 Some antihistamines cause drowsiness.

 For chronic hives, there are a number of other medications that can be prescribed.